 How do I use it?

-The resulting trace file is then uploaded to the Cryptosense Analyzer platform where we apply our proprietary analysis algorithms and check the trace against our unique rule base.
+In both cases the resulting trace file is then uploaded to the Cryptosense Analyzer platform where we apply our proprietary analysis algorithms and analyze the trace against our unique rule base.

 Our last 5 deployments averaged 868 instances per application across 9 different findings, with more than 8 findings being classed as high or medium criticality.
 We found less than 1 false positive.